STUDYANDEXAM

 Key points:

-- CO₂ binds to terminal amino groups of globin, not to heme (globin chains participate in binding).
+1. CO₂ binds to the terminal amino groups of globin rather than to heme, meaning that the globin chains participate in binding.

-- This is a reversible reaction important for CO₂ transport (about 10–20% of CO₂ is carried this way) (rest mainly as bicarbonate).
+2. This is a reversible reaction that is important for CO₂ transport, and about 10–20% of CO₂ is carried in this form while the rest is mainly transported as bicarbonate.

-- This reaction contributes to the Haldane effect, where deoxygenated hemoglobin binds more CO₂ (important in tissue gas exchange).
+3. This reaction contributes to the Haldane effect, in which deoxygenated hemoglobin binds more CO₂, an important mechanism in tissue gas exchange.

-- It also contributes indirectly to acid–base balance via H⁺ formation (helps buffer blood pH).
+4. It also contributes indirectly to acid–base balance through the formation of H⁺ ions, thereby helping to buffer blood pH.

-- Majority of CO₂ transport occurs as bicarbonate (HCO₃⁻) in plasma (via carbonic anhydrase in RBCs).
+5. The majority of CO₂ transport occurs as bicarbonate (HCO₃⁻) in plasma through the action of carbonic anhydrase in RBCs.

 4. Reaction with CO

-This results in the formation of carboxyhemoglobin (HbCO or CO-Hb).
+This reaction results in the formation of carboxyhemoglobin (HbCO or CO-Hb).

 Reaction: